tristandunn/tristandunn/_posts/2015-05-31-deploying-jekyll-to-vps-part-3.md

 # "deploy" is our server user created via Chef.
 server "example", user: "deploy", roles: %w(web)

-# Support deploying a specific branch, but default to the master branch.
+# Support deploying a specific branch, but default to the main branch.
 #
 # For example, to deploy the "css-fixes" branch:
 #   BRANCH=css-fixes cap remote deploy
 #
-set :branch, ENV["BRANCH"] || "master"
+set :branch, ENV["BRANCH"] || "main"

 # Optionally define custom configuration files, where the production version
 # will overwrite the global version.